cscart/docs/en/install/digitalocean.rst

 2.1.
 DigitalOcean has sent you an email with your server’s credentials to the address you had signed up with.
 Check your mailbox for the “Your New Droplet” email from support@support.digitalocean.com.

 2.2.
-Open the SSH-client on your computer and connect to your server using the username, IP address, and the password from the email:
+Open the SSH client on your computer and connect to your server using the username, IP address, and the password from the email:

 .. image:: img/digitalocean/6_connect_ssh.png
     :align: center